flutter/website/src/docs/cookbook/networking/send-data.md

 ## 2. Sending data to server

-In this example, let's send an album title to the [JSONPlaceholder][] using the
+In this example, you'll send an album title to the [JSONPlaceholder][] using the
 [`http.post()`][] method to create an Album.